juanfelipe99/juanfelipe99/README.md

 Hey, I'm Juan — a mechanical engineer who fell in love with data, code, and building stuff that works (and coffee lover like any good Colombian ☕).

-I'm from Colombia and I'm currently studying a Master's in Software Engineering and have a background in data engineering and analytics.
+I'm currently studying a Master's in Software Engineering and have a background in data engineering and analytics.

 ## 🧠 Tech Stack